43 (Fun and Popular) Bridal Shower Games For 2023

 - Cocktail competition (have guests team up in small groups and create their best recipes)

-Check out post about planning and hosting a bridal shower (so much great info!)
+- Check out the post about planning and hosting a bridal shower (so much great info!)